Why Partnership Is the Key to a Healthy Marriage (and what to do if you don’t have one!)

 They generously allowed me to use one of their cars (Honda, of course) so I could get a night job as a waitress in order to earn more money to pay for school.
 When the summer was over, they treated me to an expensive dinner out, gave me a beautiful necklace, and told me they loved me.
 I never had the sense that one was doing more of the planning or taking more of an active role than the other one.
 They were always a team.

-Mutual Honesty and Vulnerability
+Partnership is about Mutual Honesty and Vulnerability

 There was peace.
 I never once heard an edgy tone.
 I never once heard a raised voice.
 Yet they were both opinionated (HONDA IS THE BEST!)
 I was fascinated with that.
 It was an intellectually stimulating environment.
 The dinner conversations were lively but safe.
 There were no secrets.
 No half-truths.
 No withheld information to cause insecurity.